 The type of mattress, size, and firmness level speak volumes about comfort and support.
 However, it’s also important to consider how the mattress fairs in other aspects including the following;

 Heat retention– memory foam mattresses are the worst culprits here followed by latex.
-As such, consider the technologies or construction design that the manufacturer uses to curb this issue.
+If this is your only option, consider technologies or construction design that the manufacturer uses to curb this issue.

 Certification– Of course, no one wants to subject their kids to potentially hazardous materials.
-When buying memory foam and latex mattresses, it pays to get a mattress that has been certified for safety.
+When buying memory foam and latex mattresses, it pays to get a mattress that has been certified for safety and uses natural materials.